04 Mar Coronavirus (COVID-19): Some things to know

 DIET + LIFESTYLE:

-- Hydrate.
+- HYDRATION.
 Sip on water between meals, before your body feels thirsty.
 Add minerals to your water if needed such as a pinch of natural salt, apple cider vinegar, lemon water, uncaffeinated herbal teas, or even shilajit resin.

-- Sleep.
+- SLEEP.
 Practice good sleep hygiene so that your body has a chance to recalibrate and process everything you went through during the day.
 Try to sleep before 11pm (latest).
-Avoid blue light exposure and food at least 2-3 hours before bedtime.
+Avoid blue light exposure (video) and food at least 2-3 hours before bedtime.
 Sleep deprivation is a major immune dampener (along with stress, fear, and lack of physical activity, of course).

 - Other.
 Stop smoking.
 This will only make you more prone to infection as you continue to dry out your tissues and add more oxidative stress to your body.
+Monitor your stress.
+Some acute stress is a good thing, however, chronic long-term stress can dampen every process in the human body (video on stress).
+Fulfillment.
+Find ways to stay connected with loved ones, engage in hobbies that bring you joy, and simplify your life in ways that return you to what truly matters.

 IMMUNE SUPPORTING HERBS + SUPPLEMENTS: